openmm/openmm/docs-source/usersguide/application/06_creating_ffs.rst

 templates for each amino acid (standard, N-terminal, C-terminal, and monomer), but since the modifications are the same for nearly all amino acids, it is simpler to include only the "standard" templates, along with a set of patches which are used to create templates matching terminal residues.
-Note that parameters of existing templates cannot be changed through patches.
-Any parameters (such as :code:`charge`\ ) specified in a patch apply only to the new templates.

 Here is an example of a patch definition: